 Evolutionary processes represent a critical dimension of risk that is often difficult to quantify.
 The potential for mosquito populations to develop resistance to Mp-Hybrid, or for the fungus itself to evolve increased persistence or altered virulence, could affect both efficacy and safety.

 Similar concerns have been raised in the context of insecticide resistance and genetically modified crops, where selection pressures can lead to unintended evolutionary outcomes (Bravo et al., 2011; Tabashnik et al., 2010; Thomas & Read, 2016).
 Although experts in this study assigned relatively low probabilities to resistance development, the long-term nature of these processes suggests that they should not be overlooked.
+This is consistent with broader evidence from vector control and agricultural systems, where evolutionary responses often emerge over extended time scales under sustained selection pressure (World Health Organization, 2021).

 Continuous surveillance and integration of resistance management strategies will therefore be essential components of any deployment framework.